mkienzle/NSW-sea-garfish-stock-assessment/README.md

 #### Recruitment estimates

-Recruitment was estimated to have varied between 1 and 5 millions fish each year until the most recent fishing season (2018/19) for which recruitment has been the largest estimated so far (approx. 7 millions fish).
-Such large estimate is the result of a combination of a large number of age-group 0-1 observed and the low probability of dying from fishing for that age-group in that year.
-This large estimate of recruitment relies on the observation of a single age-group of the youngest cohort in the fishery and will undoubtedly be revised by the observations of fish aged 1-2 year old in 2019/20.
-2008/9 had the largest recruitment estimate prior to this year, presumably leading to the increase in biomass estimated in 2009/10.
-2013/14 was estimated to be the fourth largest recruitment but did not translate into an increase in biomass in 2014/15.
-The most recent estimate of recruitment (2017/18) is the second largest and follows two very low recruitment in 2015/16 and 2016/17.
+Recruitment was estimated to have varied approximately between 1 and 5 millions fish each year throughout the time series.
+2008/9 had the largest recruitment estimate, presumably leading to the increase in biomass estimated in 2009/10.
+2013/14 was estimated to be one of the largest recruitment but did not translate into an increase in biomass in 2014/15.
+Recent years has had several strong recruitments.

 ![alt text](https://github.com/mkienzle/NSW-sea-garfish-stock-assessment/blob/master/Script/Results/Graphics/Bayesian_RecruitmentTrend.png)